ebunjohn/ebunjohn/README.md

 # Hello there; welcome 👋🏾

-I'm a Junior Software Engineer, Content Creator, I'm passionate about sharing knowlegde, exploring and building useful opensource coontents.
+I'm a Junior Software Engineer, Content Creator, I'm passionate about sharing knowlegde, exploring and building useful opensource contents.

 **Here's a quick summary about me**: